Programs & Projects

 2019 Rothschild & Co Distinguished International Fellow

-The 2019 Rothschild & Co Distinguished International Fellow is Professor Nicholas Burns.
+The 2019 Rothschild & Co Distinguished International Fellow was Professor Nicholas Burns.
 Nicholas Burns is Professor of the Practice of Diplomacy and International Relations at the Harvard Kennedy School, a former diplomat, and is a foreign policy advisor in Joe Biden’s 2020 campaign.
 Professor Burns visited Australia in October 2019 for a series of Lowy Institute engagements in Sydney, Canberra and Melbourne.

 2017 Telstra Distinguished International Fellow